 A modern chef needs to connect to the source of his/her ingredients, harnessing the optimal flavor of seasonal and sustainable products.
 Also covered: nutrition basics and the principles for healthy, balanced meals.

 Cheese, Wine and Spirits:

-Gain insight into the cheese-making process, as well how to classify a vast assortment of cheeses; sample, select and serve the correct portion size; and how wine and spirits complement and enrich the dining experience.
+Gain insight into the cheese-making process, as well how to classify a vast assortment of cheeses; sample, select and serve the correct portion size; and how wine and spirits complement the dining experience.

 Food Costing and Menu Planning:

 For all the creativity that goes into being a chef, it’s essential to understand the financial health of your operation.
-You’ll learn about recipe development and costing, menu development and pricing, as well as how to determine the costs that go into food prep and service to make wiser business decisions.
+You’ll learn about recipe development and costing, menu development and pricing, as well as how to determine the costs that go into food prep and service to make wise business decisions.